galvarado/devops-toolbox/README.md

    ```
 3. Other tools may come with distinct prerequisites, and for each directory where necessary, there is an individualized README detailing those requirements on each directory.

-4. You can execute the scripts directly without copy/paste o fthe file by executing:
+4. You can execute the scripts directly without copy/paste o the file by executing:
    ```
    bash -c "$(curl -fsSL URL_OF_SCRIPT)"
    ```